-The primary focus of practice for several years has been oil & gas law including leasing, title examination, operating and participation agreements, farmouts, agreements relating to development and marketing, sales and acquisitions of leases and development prospects, administrative compliance, and litigation.
-Oil & gas practice has extended to formation of related business entities, commercial transactions and contract negotiations.
-The practice has in the past also included general practice, real estate, wills & probate, domestic relations, criminal law, municipal court, and juvenile court, as well as trial practice.
-Litigation experience has included district courts in the following Kansas counties (an "*" includes jury trials): *Allen, Anderson, Bourbon, Butler, *Chautauqua, Coffee, Crawford, *Douglas, *Franklin, Greenwood, *Jefferson, Johnson, Labette, Leavenworth, Miami, Montgomery, Neosho, Osage, *Pratt, Shawnee, Wilson, and Woodson; as well as United States District Court for the District of Kansas, the Kansas Court of Appeals, and the Kansas Supreme Court.
+The primary focus of practice is oil, gas and mineral law including oil and gas leases, title opinions, operating agreements, farmouts, participation and development agreements, division orders, sales and acquisitions of leases and development prospects, regulatory compliance, and litigation.
+Oil & gas practice extends to formation of business entities such as partnerships, corporations, small business (Sub-S) corporations, limited liability companies, limited partnerships, and limited liability partnerships. commercial transactions and contract negotiations.
+The practice previously included wills and probate, domestic relations, criminal law, municipal court, and juvenile court; however, over time, it became limited almost exclusively to oil, gas and mineral law.
+Litigation experience includes jury trials in the following Kansas counties: Allen, Chautauqua, Douglas, Franklin, Jefferson, and Pratt; and bench trials in Anderson, Bourbon, Butler, Coffee, Crawford, Greenwood, Johnson, Labette, Leavenworth, Miami, Montgomery, Neosho, Osage, Shawnee, Wilson, and Woodson; as wells as practice before the United States District Court for the District of Kansas, the Kansas Court of Appeals, and the Kansas Supreme Court.
 Administrative law practice has included proceedings before the Kansas Corporation Commission, Kansas Board of Tax Appeals, and Kansas Department of Human Resources.

-From January, 1987 to July, 1991 practiced in partnership at this address with Lawrence attorney David Berkowitz under the firm name of Berkowitz & Chappell.
+From January, 1987 to July, 1991 practiced in partnership with Lawrence attorney David Berkowitz under the firm name of Berkowitz & Chappell.

 Associate in general practice of law with Lawrence attorneys James Rumsey and John Hooge.
-In addition to oil & gas practice it included general civil practice as wells as felony and misdemeanor criminal practice and juvenile defense.
-In July of 1983 Rumsey and Hooge dissolved their partnership, and I established a solo practice.
+In addition to oil & gas practice it included general civil practice as well as felony and misdemeanor criminal defense practice and juvenile law.
+In July of 1983 Rumsey and Hooge dissolved their partnership, and I established my solo practice in Lawrence.

 University of Kansas School of Law